Tommaso Cassandro

-Tommaso Cassandro (born 9 January 2000) is an Italian professional footballer who plays as a defender for club Catanzaro on loan from Como.
+Tommaso Cassandro (born 9 January 2000) is an Italian professional footballer who plays as a defender for club Palermo.

 Club career

 Bologna

 Cassandro started playing for the under-19 squad of Bologna in the 2016–17 season.
 He did not get called up to the senior squad.

 Loan to Novara

 On 13 August 2019, Cassandro joined Serie C club Novara on loan.

 He made his professional Serie C debut for Novara on 26 August 2019 in a game against Juventus U23, starting the game and playing the whole match.

 Cittadella

 On 29 August 2020, Cassandro joined Serie B club Cittadella on a permanent basis.
 Bologna retained a buy-back option that may be activated in the 2022–23 season.

 Lecce

 On 17 January 2023, Cassandro signed a three-year contract with Lecce.

 Como

 On 15 July 2023, Cassandro signed a four-year contract with Como.

+Loan to Catanzaro

 On 21 August 2024, Cassandro was loaned to Catanzaro, with an option to buy.
 On 1 September 2025, Cassandro returned to Catanzaro on loan for the 2025–26 season.